gparmer/ANRsim/01_legacy_evt_econs/article.md

 A DES quantizes time, in our case, into clicks.
 At each click, a set of events that manipulate the state of the hand, board, deck, and credit pool are executed.
 An event might add future events (i.e. Earthrise Hotel sets future events for additional draw).
 At its core, this is all that a DES is.

+## Why a simulator?

+Lets use the Sure Gamble example from before.
+How many clicks does it cost in total?
+The naive analysis is 1 to play, and 1 to draw.
+But throw a Quality Time in the deck and it all changes.
+Lets restate the Sure Gamble and Quality Time click costs (CC):

+`CC(SureGamble) = DE + 1`

+`CC(QualityTime) = 3CE + DE + 1`

+where `CE` is the credit efficiency and `DE` is the draw efficiency (note, *not* the quality draw efficiency as we don't want to ignore drawing the Sure Gamble).
+The "`+ 1`" in both cases is the play click which isn't compressed (until we get Hayley).
+Now what's the `CE` and `DE`?

+`CE = f(CC(SureGamble))`

+`DE = g(CC(QualityTime))`

+There are two functions, `f` and `g` that determine the efficiencies *based on the click costs of the economy and draw cards*.
+Lets ignore for now what `f` and `g` actually are (a previous simulator attempted to define them...and failed in a sea of complexity).
+Lets just point out that `CC` is dependent on `DE` and `CE`, while both `DE` and `CE` are dependent on `CC`.
+This recursive relationship will likely converge, but finding a strict fixed point is quite complicated.
+Determining it analyitically (i.e. with only math) is unlikely to be reasonably feasible.

+Now factor in the odd rules of many cards in ANR (Test Run for Magnum Opus), and you realize that simply throwing math at the problem won't be sufficient.

+Thus, discrete event simulator.

 ## What assumptions are made by the simulator?

 We have to make a number of assumptions so that we can get useful information out of the simulator.
 These include:

 - Hand size is infinite.
 - We consider resource clicks.
 Thus, there isn't a direct correspondence between clicks in a game, and the clicks displayed in the graphs.
-- There is currently *no interaction* between runner and corp.
+- The big one: there is currently *no interaction* between runner and corp.
 The results of this simulation are meant to provide information to a runner regarding how efficient each click spent on econ/draw is.
 This is the largest assumption, but is necessary to simply the game to the level where a simulation provides useful information.
 - An ordering, or priority, is assigned to different cards that is used to determine which action to take with any given click.
 This ordering is derived from my own experience with playing ANR, and watching others play.

 However, there are many non-trivial aspects of the game we do consider: